Frost Protection

 There is a possibility of a damaging frost whenever the temperature drops below 38 degrees.
 You can protect your mirliton with either a minimum or maximum plan.

-Minimum plan: Tent the vine the day before with a tarp or 4mil plastic cover.
+Minimum plan: Tent the vine the day before with a tarp or 6-mil plastic cover.
 A FEMA tarp will work well.
 Weight down the edges of the tarp with bricks (you are trying to trap the heat from the soil inside the enclosure).
 This will raise the temperature a few degrees and may avert the frost.
+(This will also work to prevent “cold damage,” which can occur when the temperatures drop into the low 40s.
+Read about cold damage here.)

 Maximum plan